-(i) Income Taxes
+(j) Income Taxes

 The Corporation is a not-for-profit organization that is exempt from Federal, state and local income taxes under Section 501(c)(6) of the Internal Revenue Code (the "Code"), and therefore has made no provision for income taxes in the accompanying financial statements.
 In addition, the Corporation has been determined by the Internal Revenue Service ("IRS") not to be a "private foundation" within the meaning of Section 509(a) of the Code.
-There was no unrelated business income for 2012 and 2011.
+There was no unrelated business income for 2013 and 2012.

-Under ASC 740, "Income Taxes", an organization must recognize the tax benefit associated with tax positions taken for tax return purposes when it is more likely than not the position will be sustained upon examination by a taxing authority.
+Under ASC 740, "Income Taxes", an organization must recognize the financial statement effects of a tax position taken for tax return purposes when it is more likely than not that the position will not be sustained upon examination.
 The Corporation does not believe there are any material uncertain tax positions and, accordingly, they have not recognized any liability for unrecognized tax benefits.
 The Corporation has filed for and received income tax exemptions in the jurisdictions where it is required to do so.
-For the years ended December 31, 2012 and 2011, there were no interest or penalties recorded or included in the statements of activities.
-Management believes that the Corporation is no longer subject to income tax examinations for years prior to 2009.
+For the years ended December 31, 2013 and 2012, there were no interest or penalties recorded or included in the statements of activities.